weholi/country-select-js/README.md

 Type: `Boolean` Default: `false`
 Set the dropdown's width to be the same as the input.
 This is automatically enabled for small screens.

+**preferCode**
+Type: `Boolean` Default: `false`
+Invert the fields, so the field where we apply the country-select plugin will have the country code instead of the country name.
+Useful when you have an ng-model or some other integration (like geocomplete).

 ## Public Methods
 **destroy**